topclassic/rock-you/README.md

 ## Calculation amount with bill and cents

-Output the smallest quantity of bill and coins
+Output the smallest quantity of bill and cent

 ### `npm start`